WebhookLib/WebhookLib/Readme.md

 3. Check the Developer Console for error messages
 4. Verify the Discord channel permissions

+#### Message editing/deletion not working
+**Solution:**
+1. Ensure `track_message_ids = true` is enabled
+2. Wait a moment after sending before editing/deleting
+3. Verify the message ID is correct
+4. Check that the webhook has permission to manage messages

+#### Thread messages not appearing
+**Solution:**
+1. Verify the thread ID is correct
+2. Ensure the webhook has permission to send messages in the thread
+3. Check that the thread is not archived or locked

 #### Rate limiting issues
 **Solution:**
 ```lua